awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskset-serviceregistry.md

 The details for the service registry\.

+Each service may be associated with one service registry\.
+Multiple service registries for each service are not supported\.

+When you add, update, or remove the service registries configuration, Amazon ECS starts a new deployment\.
+New tasks are registered and deregistered to the updated service registry configuration\.

 ## Syntax<a name="aws-properties-ecs-taskset-serviceregistry-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: